CP/M: Components

-By modern standards CP/M was primitive, owing to the extreme constraints on program size.
-With version 1.0 there was no provision for detecting a changed disk.
-If a user changed disks without manually rereading the disk directory the system would write on the new disk using the old disk's directory information, ruining the data stored on the disk.
-From version 1.1 or 1.2 onwards, changing a disk then trying to write to it before its directory was read would cause a fatal error to be signalled.
-This avoided overwriting the disk but required a reboot and loss of the data that was to be stored on disk.
+By modern standards CP/M is primitive, owing to the extreme constraints on program size.
+With version 1.0 there is no provision for detecting a changed disk.
+If a user changes disks without manually rereading the disk directory the system writes on the new disk using the old disk's directory information, ruining the data stored on the disk.
+From version 1.1 or 1.2 onwards, changing a disk then trying to write to it before its directory is read will cause a fatal error to be signalled.
+This avoids overwriting the disk but requires a reboot and loss of the data to be stored on disk.

-The majority of the complexity in CP/M was isolated in the BDOS, and to a lesser extent, the CCP and transient commands.
+The majority of the complexity in CP/M is isolated in the BDOS, and to a lesser extent, the CCP and transient commands.
 This meant that by porting the limited number of simple routines in the BIOS to a particular hardware platform, the entire OS would work.
 This significantly reduced the development time needed to support new machines, and was one of the main reasons for CP/M's widespread use.
 Today this sort of abstraction is common to most OSs (a hardware abstraction layer), but at the time of CP/M's birth, OSs were typically intended to run on only one machine platform, and multilayer designs were considered unnecessary.